michaelrauh/online-fold/design.md

     6. Add word to the end of raw.
     6. Add raw to phrase suffix tree.
     8. Update center map with result boxes.
 4. Ask the scheduler for required next shape.
 Feed one box in to this.
 Each box in the list will hit the scheduler in a loop until failure.
+Specifically, each time either a base 2x2 is made, and each time anything is joined, zero or multiple results may occur.
+If there are zero, return state back.
+If there are multiple, do a depth first search.
+Process the first thing as an addition until it comes back and then the second.
     1. If the new shape is up a dimension (all twos) then trigger an up dimension transform
         1. Up dimension transforms will always act upon all-two boxes. (base dimension boxes)
         2. Start with new input box. and together the set disjoint operation of each diagonal bucket in list with every other box. filter by this.